 Operators are facing a dilemma – How to remain profitable while cost-effectively meeting rapidly escalating network capacity demands.
-Nearly 80 percent of user data that transits an operator’s network is encrypted video that only benefits OTTs.
+Nearly 80 percent of user data that transmits an operator’s network is an encrypted video that only benefits OTTs.
 It is in each operator’s best interest to architect the network to off-load this traffic at the nearest point possible.

 Mavenir’s Virtualized Media Breakout Controller (vMBC) is the answer – allowing user traffic to offload to the cloud as soon as physically possible.
-“Approximately 40 percent of video content could be cached at the edge,” according to Iain Gillott, President and founder of iGR.
+“Approximately 40 percent of video content could be cached at the edge,” according to Iain Gillott, President, and founder of iGR.
 “The trick is to be able to benefit from the feature and operational cost benefits without having to upgrade to 5G architectures.”
 Mavenir makes this possible with the vMBC- an innovative, new white box platform designed to be positioned for cost-effective function at the edge of the network.

 Defer Bandwidth Increases for Two years

 With bandwidth consumption growing exponentially each year, the vMBC breaks out local traffic and directs it from the network edge, instead of moving it back through a typically centralized packet core.
 This offloading conserves transport and centralized packet core network assets on both control and user planes.